ORGANIC MUNICIPAL WASTE RECYCLING RATE

 Main regulatory references and objectives

-For organic waste, the obligation of separate collection has been in force at the European Union level since December 31, 2023 (Article 22 of Directive 2008/98/EC).
-In Italy, pursuant to Article 182-ter of Legislative Decree No. 152/2006, the obligation for all municipalities came into effect on December 31, 2021.
+For the organic fraction, the separate collection obligation has applied at European Union level since 31 December 2023, pursuant to Article 22 of Directive 2008/98/EC.
+In Italy, under Article 182-ter of Legislative Decree No. 152/2006, the collection obligation has applied to all municipalities since 31 December 2021.

-According to paragraph 6 of Article 182-ter, biodegradable and compostable packaging and materials certified under UNI EN 13432 are included in the organic waste collection.
-Regulations on organic waste and biodegradable/compostable plastic waste are important because they:
+Pursuant to paragraph 6 of the same Article 182-ter, the collection of the wet fraction includes biodegradable and compostable packaging and materials certified according to UNI EN 13432.
+The regulatory framework governing the collection of organic waste and biodegradable and compostable plastic waste is important because:

-• Significantly contribute to achieving the national target of at least 65% separate collection of municipal waste.
+• it makes a substantial contribution to achieving the overall national separate collection target, which must be at least 65% of municipal waste;

 DPSIR